gdanezis/sui-by-example/README.md

 ## Installation

 You will need a working rust installation with cargo and all.
-You probably also need an [installation of Sui](https://docs.sui.io/guides/developer/getting-started/sui-install) to follow after example 03.
+You probably also need an [installation of Sui](https://docs.sui.io/guides/developer/getting-started/sui-install) to follow example 03 and beyond.